-According to the views of human development, health and education are two key capabilities holding not only intrinsic values but also instrumental values to people, the latter referring to the fact that health and education are also generally agreed to be two key factors which enable people to pursue their other ends, including being two key forms of human capital in economic activities.
-In this and two following lectures, we move to address the issue why China achieved such rapid economic and social progresses in recent decades, and what factors were responsible for them.
-The aim is to identify those principal factors that might help explain China's impressive achievements.
+According to the views of human development, health and education are two of the three key capabilities holding not only intrinsic values but also instrumental values to people, the latter referring to the fact that health and education are also two key factors which enable people to pursue their other ends.
+In this and two following lectures, we move to address the issue why China achieved such rapid economic and social progress in recent decades, and what factors were responsible for that.
+The aim is to identify those principal factors that might help explain China's impressive economic achievements.
 In this lecture, the focus is on human capital accumulation.
 There is no doubt that human capital is perhaps the most important and central input in any human activity, not least in their economic activities.
 We begin with a revised Lewis model of economic development:

-- A human capital-augmented model of economic development; a) - Structures of human capital and stages of economic development; b) - c) China's human capital formation before Reform: health and education; - China's human capital formation after Reform: health and education: d) - Role of human capital accumulation in China's economic development: past, present and future.
+- a) A human capital-augmented model of economic development; - b) Structures of human capital and stages of economic development; - c) China's human capital formation before Reform: health and education; - d) China's human capital formation after Reform: health and education; - e) Role of human capital accumulation in China's economic development: past, present and future.